Why Clayton

 Clayton K-12 is in Mt Diablo Unified School District (MDUSD), one of the largest Contra Costa districts (same district as Concord and parts of Pleasant Hill).
 MDUSD overall is mid-tier statewide; Clayton schools sit at the higher end of the district.
 Notable district-wide: Northgate HS (Walnut Creek address, in MDUSD) is one of the few MDUSD schools ranked top 200 California.

 Clayton Valley Charter High School (CVCHS) is the de facto Clayton high school of choice.
 CVCHS is an independent charter that converted from MDUSD in 2012 and operates independently; it is NOT part of MDUSD rankings.
 Clayton residents typically have CVCHS as their de facto neighbourhood high school despite its charter independence.
-MDUSD comprehensive options like Mt Diablo HS or College Park HS are also accessible by address but CVCHS is the standard choice for Clayton families.
+MDUSD comprehensive options like Mt Diablo HS or College Park HS are also accessible by address but CVCHS is the standard choice for Clayton residents.

 Typical assignment by sub-area